Tuesday, 3 January 2017

 4. Surgery

-Surgery is reserved for pain related to structural problems (like nerve compression) that haven't responded to other therapies.
-It is rarely the first option.
+Surgery is strictly reserved for pain related to structural problems (like severe nerve compression causing muscle weakness) that haven't responded to extensive physical therapy and medications.
+It is rarely the first option for simple back pain.

 No comments: